Sample complexity and weak limits of nonsmooth multimarginal Schr\"{o}dinger system with application to optimal transport barycenter: Introduction

-where $W_2(\mu, \nu)$ denotes the 2-Wasserstein distance between $\mu$ and $\nu$.
-Despite the widespread interests, computing the Wasserstein barycenter remains extremely challenging in high (or even moderate) dimensions, partially due to the curse-of-dimensionality barrier~\citep{AltschulerBoix-Adsera2021_barycenter-NPhard}.
-This exponential dependence in dimension $d$ explains the popularity of various regularized modifications for solving large-scale modern data science problems~\citep{NEURIPS2020_cdf1035c,CarlierEichingerKroshnin_entropic-barycenter,BigotCazellesPapadakis_barycenter-penalization,janati2020debiased,chizat2023doublyregularizedentropicwasserstein}.
-While many existing works focus on the approximating and algorithmic issues, much less is known on the statistical error for estimating $\bar{\nu}$ when we only have random sample access to the input marginal measures.
+As a leading application of our general EMOT results, we consider statistical analysis of the Wasserstein barycenter, a notion of averaging for measure-valued data under the optimal transport metric~\cite{AguehCarlier2011}.
+Barycenters have found numerous applications and advantages in data science and machine learning~\citep{srivastava2018scalable,ZhuangChenYang2022}, computer graphics and image processing ~\citep{rabin2012wasserstein,Solomon_2015} and scalable Bayesian inference~\citep{srivastava2018scalable}.
+Despite widespread interests, computing the Wasserstein barycenter remains extremely challenging in high (or even moderate) dimensions, partially due to the curse-of-dimensionality barrier~\citep{AltschulerBoix-Adsera2021_barycenter-NPhard}.
+This exponential dependence in dimension $d$ explains the popularity of various regularized modifications for solving problems of large scale~\citep{NEURIPS2020_cdf1035c,CarlierEichingerKroshnin_entropic-barycenter,BigotCazellesPapadakis_barycenter-penalization,janati2020debiased,chizat2023doublyregularizedentropicwasserstein}.
+While many existing works focus on the approximating and algorithmic issues, considerably less is known on the statistical performance for estimation and performing inference on Wasserstein barycenters when we only have random sample access to the input marginal measures.